Alexander Vindman: Personal life

 Vindman is married to Rachel Vindman, née Cartmill.
 In 2020, Vindman and his wife Rachel appeared in an advertisement created by The Lincoln Project and VoteVets supporting Joe Biden's presidential campaign.
-The couple has one daughter, born in 2011.
+The couple have one daughter, born in 2011.

-His identical twin brother, Yevgeny S. "Eugene" Vindman, is an Army colonel and JAG Officer who was assigned as an attorney on the National Security Council staff handling ethics issues, until he was dismissed from that post on February 7, 2020, the same time as Alexander was removed from his NSC post; Yevgeny was promoted by the Biden administration to colonel on March 16, 2021.
+His identical twin brother, Yevgeny S. "Eugene" Vindman, is a member of Congress, a retired Army lieutenant colonel and Judge Advocate General's Corps officer who was assigned as an attorney on the National Security Council staff handling ethics issues, until he was dismissed from that post on February 7, 2020, at the same time as Alexander was removed from his NSC post; The Army promoted Yevgeny to colonel on March 16, 2021.
 The Defense Department inspector general found in May 2022 that the Trump administration unlawfully retaliated against Yevgeny for his role in revealing the Trump-Ukraine scandal.

-Vindman has an older brother, Leonid Vindman, who also served as an Army officer.
+Their older brother, Leonid Vindman, also served in the Army.